stsewd/fzf-checkout.vim/README.md

 - The current branch or commit will be show at the bottom
 - The first item on the list will be the previous branch/tag
 - Press `alt-enter` to track a remote branch locally (`origin/foo` becomes `foo`)
-- Press `ctrl-n` to create a branch or tag with the current query as name
+- Press `ctrl-b` to create a branch or tag with the current query as name
 - Press `ctrl-d` to delete a branch or tag
 - Press `ctrl-e` to merge a branch
 - Press `ctrl-r` to rebase a branch